 “You help a burning city.
 Let us die, And plunge into the middle of the fight.
 The only safety of the vanquished is To hope for none.”
 Thus were the warriors’ hearts Kindled with added rage.

 Aeneas, though forewarned by Hector’s ghost that Greeks have taken Troy, decides he can’t abandon his home and plunges with his soldiers into the fight.
 Aeneas’s actions embody the complex nature of war, which brings instances of deceit and nobility.
 The Greek soldiers were able to overrun the city only through trickery, but Aeneas responds with honor.
 This theme will echo in the ensuing battle, when Aeneas and his men dress in Greek armor, tricking their foe but also drawing attack from their own countrymen.
-One lesson to take from The Aeneidis that war is filled with moral ambiguities.
+One lesson to take from

 “I give, besides, My Pallas, hope and solace of my age.
 Under your master hand my boy shall learn To endure the hard and heavy tasks of war; And while still young, know you, and see your deeds.”